pratik3336/AI-powered-Insurance-Claims/README.md

 ## 🤖 AI-Powered Insurance Claims Processing & Fraud Detection System

-**ClaimGuard** is an AI-driven insurance claims automation platform designed to streamline claim evaluation, improve fraud detection accuracy, and accelerate decision-making.
+**ClaimAI** is an AI-driven insurance claims automation platform designed to streamline claim evaluation, improve fraud detection accuracy, and accelerate decision-making.
 The system integrates **computer vision, machine learning, and intelligent workflow automation** to assist claim adjusters from submission through approval or denial.

 ---

 ## 🚀 What This System Does

-ClaimGuard enhances insurance claim processing by:
+ClaimAI enhances insurance claim processing by:

 * **Damage Assessment via AI Vision**
   Analyzes uploaded claim photos to estimate damage severity and potential repair costs.